Best USB Hubs for Remote Workers in 2026

 How many displays do you need?
 Single-display setups are served well by any hub in this guide with an HDMI port.
 Two or three external displays require either a wall-powered dock (Plugable) or a laptop with Thunderbolt 4 that supports daisy-chaining.
 Check your laptop’s display output specifications before assuming a hub will drive multiple monitors.

 What is your MacBook model?
-MacBook Air (M1 and later) supports one external display.
+MacBook Air (M-series) supports one external display.
 MacBook Pro (M3 Pro and later) supports two or more.
 Buying a triple-display dock for a MacBook Air M2 will result in one active display regardless.
 Apple Silicon MacBook models have specific display limitations that no hub can override without DisplayLink drivers.

 Do you need wired internet?
-If you have experienced video call quality issues that correlate with Wi-Fi signal strength or congestion, wired Ethernet will solve the problem.
-Four of the five picks here include Ethernet; only the Satechi Slim does not.
-If Ethernet matters, prioritize it over the Satechi’s aesthetic advantages.
+If you have experienced video call quality issues that correlate with Wi-Fi signal or congestion, wired Ethernet will solve the problem.
+Three of the five picks here include Ethernet: the Anker 555, the Plugable UD-3900PDZ, and the Sabrent (as a port expander off a hub).
+The Satechi Slim and HyperDrive SOLO do not.
+If Ethernet matters, prioritize it over aesthetic advantages.

 FAQ